-Table 33: Authorised Gypsy and Travellers sites in Braintree District
+Table 32: Authorised Gypsy and Travellers sites in Braintree District ----------- ---

-Total of which are: Caravan Date Date of Management number of pitches Transit capacity site opened last site changes Sandiacres, Cressing 14 14 0 28 1989 2009 ECC Ridgewell 12 12 0 24 1995 2009 ECC
+Total of which are: Caravan Date Date of number of pitches of capacity capacity site opened last site changes Management Sandiacres, Cressing 14 14 0 28 1989 2009 ECC Ridgewell 12 12 0 24 1995 2009 ECC

-Source: July 2012 data provided by DCLG,
+Source: July 2013 data provided by DCLG

 There are two authorised Gypsy sites that are managed by Essex County Council in Braintree District at Cressing and Ridgewell.
-In July 2012 there was a combined total of 26 pitches which provided a total of 52 residential caravans spaces.
+In July 2013 there was a combined total of 26 pitches which provided a total of 52 residential caravans spaces.

-In 2011/2012 there were 301 net additional dwellings (taking into account losses/demolitions) within the district.
-As at April 2012 the Managed Delivery Target for the district is 247 additional dwelling per annum to meet their minimum total housing requirement of 9,625 dwellings between 2001 and 2026, as set out in the Core Strategy.
+In 2012/2013 there were 178 net additional dwellings (taking into account losses/demolitions) within the district.
+As at April 2013 the Managed Delivery Target for the district is 169 additional dwelling per annum to meet their minimum total housing requirement of 9,625 dwellings between 2001 and 2026, as set out in the Core Strategy.
 The most recent annual completion figure is above the annual target.
-A total of 1,601 dwellings have been identified on deliverable sites over the next five years starting from 2012/13.
-This value increases to 1,770 when the current year is also included.
-This equates to an average annual completion rate of 295 which is above the current published target of 247.

-The current trajectory shows that by 2026 there will be 9,918 completions across the plan period (since 2001).
-Projected annual completion figures will be generally lower than the completion rates reported between 2001 and 2011 but Braintree District will still exceed their minimum housing requirement by 103% for the whole plan period.
-This is due to supply up to 2011 substantially exceeding the annual average required to meet the overall housing requirement.
+The current trajectory shows that by 2026 there will be 9,625 completions across the plan period (since 2001).
+Projected annual completion figures will be generally lower than the completion rates reported between 2001 and 2011 but Braintree District will still exceed their minimum housing requirement by 816 dwellings or 108% for the whole plan period.
+This is due to supply up to 2012 substantially exceeding the annual average required to meet the overall housing requirement.